Buying Life Insurance for Parents

 One of the most common reasons for purchasing life insurance is to cover funeral expenses.
 Parents may also leave behind significant medical bills and debts, in addition to legal bills for processing their will and settling their estate.

 If your parents are unable to cover these costs, you and other family members may be forced to pay them out of pocket.
-Life insurance can be useful in this case.
 End-of-life expenses, unpaid medical bills, outstanding debts, legal fees, and other expenses can be covered by the life insurance death benefit.

 Can you buy life insurance for your parents?